PushpenderIndia/subdover/README.md

   </a>
 </p>

-**Subdover** is a *MultiThreaded* Subdomain Takeover Vulnerability Scanner *Written In Python3*, Which has more than *70+ Fingerprints* of potentially vulnerable serivces.
+**Subdover** is a *MultiThreaded* Subdomain Takeover Vulnerability Scanner *Written In Python3*, Which has more than *70+ Fingerprints* of potentially vulnerable services.
 Uses *CNAME record* for verification of findings.

 Built-in Subdomain Enumeration Feature & Auto HTTP prober [Uses Open Source Tool for Subdomain Enum & HTTP probing i.e. **findomain** & **httpx**]